 Graduate Certificate in Extended Reality (XR)

-Extended reality interfaces enable new kinds of user experiences by superimposing digital content onto the user’s real worldview while virtual reality creates fully immersive virtual world experiences.
-Anyone who’s ever seen the virtual down line displayed on the field on any pro football game broadcast, caught a monster playing Pokémon Go, or arranged 3D images of furniture in the living room has already experienced some of what this technology can do.
+Extended reality (XR) interfaces enable new kinds of user experiences by superimposing digital content onto the user’s real worldview while virtual reality creates fully immersive virtual world experiences.
+Anyone who’s ever seen the virtual down line displayed on the field on any pro football game broadcast, caught a creature playing Pokémon Go (gotta catch ‘em all!), or arranged 3D images of furniture in the living room has already experienced some of what this technology can do.

-The certificate program will give students a set of common experiences and shared knowledge, while also allowing students with diverse backgrounds and interests to shape their XR course plan in a way that best suits their goals.
+The Rackham Graduate Certificate in Extended Reality program offers students a set of common experiences and shared knowledge, while also allowing students with diverse backgrounds and interests to shape their XR course plan in a way that best suits their goals.

 Who can participate?